MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

 #### To flag threads

-1. In the code editor, press F11 a few more times until more threads appear in the **Parallel Watch** window.
+1. (Optional) In the code editor, press F11 a few more times until more threads appear in the **Parallel Watch** window.

 2. In the **Parallel Watch** window, hold down the SHIFT key and select multiple rows.